Teaching, Training, Resourcing

 The PovSim was created as part of a master’s level research project at Western Carolina University by Rachel Ahrens-Price, a former Hinton summer staffer.
 Research based, piloted, and edited by many contributors, the PovSim is currently managed by Hinton’s Director of Program Ministries Rev. Dawn Martin, who has nearly 20 years of experience working with people in poverty.
 She is aided by Program Ministries Assistant Ella Stilwell, who has a heart and passion for the rural community.

 The PovSim is one of several poverty awareness activities Hinton can provide for mission teams and retreat groups.
-For more information, contact Dawn at firstname.lastname@example.org.
+It is also available for churches and community organizations to purchase for local use.
+For more info on the PovSim and to schedule a PovSim as part of your Hinton experience, contact Dawn Martin at [email protected] or 828-389-8336.
+For more info on purchasing the PovSim, use the button below.

 Mental Health First Aid